bob-hanson/slick-engines/README.md

 There are a few things to note about linking.
 Both internal to the engine and external to the parent.

-When internal, the thing to note is.
-The top level route becomes **"application"** and if you have any top level nested scoped routes, they do not need the prefix.
+When internal, since our top level route becomes **"application"** and if you have any top level nested scoped routes, they do not need the prefix.

 **Internal**